mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appdiskstatsutilization"></a>4.16 Application Node Disk Utilization

+Disk utilization shows the percentage of time that the disk storage is busy processing requests.

+![](attachments/trends/app-disk-utilization.png)

-This graph should be interpreted in combination with other graphs, like CPU iowait, [Application Node Disk I/Os](#appdiskstatsiops), and [Number of Handled External Requests](#appmxruntimerequests).
+This graph should be interpreted in combination with other graphs, like CPU iowait in [Database Node CPU Usage](#Trends-dbcpu), [Application Node Disk I/Os](#Trends-appdiskstatsiops), and [Number of Handled External Requests](#appmxruntimerequests).

 For example, a combination of a moderate number of IO operations, low disk throughput, visible cpu iowait, full memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.

-![](attachments/trends/app-disk-utilization.png)

 {{% alert type="info" %}}